giantswarm/crossplane-cluster-import/README.md

 ## Crossplane Observation

-In order to import EKS clusters, crossplane needs three pieces of information from the customer.
+In order to import clusters, crossplane needs the following pieces of information:

+- The cluster name
 - The region the cluster is built in
-- The cluster name
-- The nodegroup name
+- *Azure only* Resource group name

 The XRD then creates `ObserveOnly` resources for the EKS Cluster, the VPC derived from the cluster and the Nodegroup.